Rodney Croome quits as national director of Australian Marriage Equality (AME) to focus on enabling a free vote in parliament.

 He said he “genuinely believes a plebiscite can be stopped and marriage equality can be passed through parliament”.

 “This is based on my near 30-year experience of advocating for LGBTI human rights, and on my conversations with Liberals and Nationals who support marriage equality.”

-Mr Croome has previously argued that as the numbers stand in parliament, at least 81 Lower House MPs are in favour of marriage equality, enough to pass it into law if a free vote were allowed.
+Rodney Croome previously argued that as the numbers stand in parliament, at least 81 Lower House MPs favour marriage equality, enough to pass it into law if the government allowed a free vote.

-“We only need a four or five of them to swing behind a bill and the issue that has dogged Australian politics for years will finally be over,” he said.
+“We only need four or five of them to swing behind a bill and the issue that has dogged Australian politics for years will finally be over.”